solder button

 Bus Run Zig Zag

 Example of wiring under yard using "zig-zag" approach- 6b.
 Place a set of feeders at every point that your bus crosses beneath the track.
 For simplicity, only one bus wire (red) is shown.
 You will need to run both bus wires essentially in parallel.
 Track is in black.
-You will need to "zig" to correspond with your feeder spacings.
+You will need to "zig" to correspond with your feeder spacing.
 See the section on feeder spacing.

 SUGGESTION: Using Blocks with DCC

 While you don’t need as many blocks as you would need with traditional DC-powered wiring, you will need a few on all but the most basic of layouts.
 Primarily, you will need blocks for polarity reversing sections.
 This would be for wyes, balloon tracks, and turntables, to name a few.
 A reversing section needs to be at least as long as your longest train – especially if your train contains a lighted caboose or passenger cars.
 Obviously regarding a turntable, your “train” consists of nothing more than a locomotive.
+For more on long trains and reversing, see the section on reversing below.

 You will need blocks if you are planning block detection.
 Primarily you will use block detection to determine occupancy on your mainline for signaling and occupancy in hidden yards.
 How you do that depends on what information you want to gain.
 If you just want to know if the mainline is occupied between two passing sidings, you only need one block between signals.
 If you want to have a train stop in front of a signal, you may need as many as three block detected sections between signals.